8 Relationship deal breakers for women looking for a man who will commit

 Guys get it – when you point out stuff like that, it’s because you have expectations, needs, desires, wants and wishes.
 They can also already guess you’ve been burned by your previous relationships – there’s no need to test whether or not he is honest and faithful, or continually express your worry that he will turn out like the last one.

-And just because you aren’t voicing your frustrations out loud, when you consume your thoughts around other people’s relationships, or have yet to fully let go of the pain someone else caused, it will eventually come through in your actions and attitude.
+And just because you aren’t voicing your frustrations out loud, when you consume your thoughts around other people’s relationships, or have yet to fully let go of the pain someone else caused, it will eventually come through in your mannerisms and attitude.

 Besides, how does comparing relationships give him any shot at making you happy?